ignon/cosmos.md/ReadMe.md

 *Cosmos.md* is an online [markdown](https://en.wikipedia.org/wiki/Markdown) based [zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten) note editor, inspired by Obsidian.md and Roam Research.

-The project and it's documentation is running in following url (it might take a while to load, the free database has to wake from hibernation):
+The project and it's documentation is running in following url (it might take a while to load, the free database service has to wake from hibernation):

 https://cosmos-md.netlify.app/